Reducing estate tax liability is getting more complicated

 A very significant thing has recently happened regarding estate taxes.
-The significance of this chance is far reaching, the agent that grasps this will be far ahead of the competition.
-Not only will this rule change make a huge difference is how estates are handled in regards to estate tax liability, it also opens the door for agents who specialize in annuity concepts.
+The significance of this chance is far-reaching, the agent that grasps this will be far ahead of the competition.
+Not only will this rule change make a huge difference is how estates are handled in regards to estate tax liability, but it also opens the door for agents who specialize in annuity concepts.

 First, let me explain.
-This is a difficult issue to fully understand, so let me start with the general concept.
+This is a problematic issue to understand fully, so let me start with the general concept.

 That concept was the basis for devaluing an asset when determining the overall value and the ultimate estate tax liability.
 Normal estate tax liability planning would use a 40% devaluation in the asset.
 This devaluation was widely used and accepted by the estate planning community.

 Often the actual tool used to place the shares of the asset was known as a Family Limited Partners (FLP).
 This process was taught to CPAs, estate planning attorneys and in law schools.